 - For chunkier peanut butter, leave out ½ cup of peanuts and add them in at the end, pulsing once or twice to combine.

-Share your favorite uses for peanut butter in the comments and be sure to unlock a coupon to use on your next Luvo purchase.
+Share your favorite uses for peanut butter in the comments and be sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.